A molar pregnancy is an unsuccessful pregnancy, where the placenta and foetus do not form properly, and a baby does not develop.

 In a normal pregnancy, the placenta provides nourishment to the developing baby and removes waste products.
 The placenta is made up of millions of cells known as trophoblastic cells.

 In a molar pregnancy, these cells behave abnormally as soon as the egg has been fertilised by the sperm.
 This results in a mass of abnormal cells that can grow as fluid-filled sacs (cysts) with the appearance of white grapes.
-These cells grow rapidly within the womb instead of a normally developing baby.
-The abnormal cells are referred to as a 'mole', which is from the Latin for mass or lump.
+These cells grow rapidly within the womb, instead of developing into a baby.
+The abnormal cells are referred to as a "mole", which is from the Latin for mass or lump.

 Molar pregnancies are caused by an imbalance in genetic material (chromosomes) in the pregnancy.
-Most often, this occurs when an egg that contains no genetic information is fertilised by a sperm, or when a normal egg is fertilised by two sperm.
+This usually occurs when an egg that contains no genetic information is fertilised by a sperm (a complete molar pregnancy), or when a normal egg is fertilised by two sperm (a partial molar pregnancy).

 How common is molar pregnancy?